-During meetings with my new thesis advisor Carol Golemboski, we have talked about books.
-Both of us take prompts from literature to infuse as part of the work we create.
-I have written before in other essays that the more I work in photography, the less photographs inspire me.
-I turn to other visual arts, books, and music to find the intensity and subtleties I find so important to art in the first place.
-So much so that I have decided to look into briefly, thoughts on photography and literature.
-When researching this topic, it brought me to a consistent theme in the books I enjoy and the kind of elements I employ in my photographic work through the topic of the grotesque.
-The bulk of this research became less about finding and creating linear stories but more about implying elusive ones.
+During meetings with my thesis advisor Carol Golemboski, we spoke about our common love; books.
+Both of us take prompts from literature to be integrated as part of the work we create.
+I have written before that the more I am immersed in photography, the less photographs inspire me.
+I turn to other visual arts, books, and music to find the intensity and subtleties I find to be important to art - more so than in most photographic works.
+So much so, that I have briefly explore thoughts on the connection between photography and literature.
+While researching this topic, it brought awareness to a consistent theme in the books I enjoy and the kind of elements I employ in my photographic work.
+That common theme is through the topic of the grotesque.

 Photographer Daynatta Singh poses the question, “I have always wonderned if photography could aspire to the state of literature.”
-Singh has been working towards creating elusive narratives in her work House of Love through creating visual short stories by juxtaposition of images through an act of providing clues and suggestions to nudge the viewer into a literary experience with viewer-based interpretations determined the story (Rich).
+Singh has been working towards creating elusive narratives in her work House of Love through creating visual short stories by juxtaposition of images and implied clues to suggest or nudge the viewer into a literary experience with viewer-based interpretations directed by the story (Rich).

-As I work towards my own disjointed narratives in Last in the Woods more and more I come to realize that photographs are what Hanno Hardt describes as portals to the imagination, and vessels for elusive truths (Hardt), which is precisely what I find to be the most engaging part of literature.
-The books I have consumed tend to leave you hanging by a shoestring until the very end and even then, that doesn’t ensure a tidy ending.
+As I work towards my own disjointed narratives in Last in the Woods I come to realize that photographs are what Hanno Hardt describes as portals to the imagination and vessels for elusive truths (Hardt); this is precisely what I find to be the most engaging part of literature and effective visual art.
+The books I have consumed tend to leave the reader hanging by a shoestring until the very end likely without any standard form of resolution.
 This is an outcome I have strived to create within my own work.
-As painter Francis Bacon is often quoted, the job of the artist is to deepen the mystery.
+As painter Francis Bacon is often quoted; the job of the artist is to deepen the mystery.

-Many of the articles that I came across more or less had running themes of connecting literature to photography but many approached this theme with a socio-political scope.
-This doesn’t apply to my own approach because I am solely interested in the interior of individual psychological states.
-Although I am aware that an individual contributes to making up a part of the greater whole, this is just not something I am particularly engaged in exploring.
-That being said, this interest presents a challenge in narrowing down articles that pertained to the motivations of the work I create.
-Although the Hardt article is no different, there is a statement within the text that did stand out to me, “…photographs may become the means by which individuals escape their solitude to discover their social selves.”
-The article goes on then to talk about fictional narratives and empathetic understanding within social constructs.
+Many of the articles that I read had running themes of connecting literature to photography but many approached this theme with a socio-political scope.
+This doesn’t apply to my own approach because I am an artist who is solely interested in the interior lives of individuals.
+I am aware that individuals contribute to the makeup of a greater whole or collective consciousness but this is not something I am particularly engaged in exploring.
+My interest presents a challenge in narrowing down articles that pertained to the motivations of the work I create and the work of others that attracts me.
+Although the Hardt article is no different, there is a statement within the text that did stand out; “…photographs may become the means by which individuals escape their solitude to discover their social selves.”
+It is true that I and others use the practice of photography as an escape and to better understand our place in a social context.
+The article goes on to discuss fictional narratives and empathetic understanding within social constructs.

 CONSTRUCTING PHOTOGRAPHY: FICTION AS CULTURAL EVIDENCE.
 By: Hardt, Hanno.
 Critical Studies in Media Communication Vol. 24, No. 5, December 2007, pp. 476480